USDA Waiver Rule Change Proposal

 MAZON sees this move as an attempt to circumvent congressional intent as laid out in the recently-passed bipartisan Farm Bill reauthorization, and it completely ignores the realities of millions Americans.
 We are deeply concerned that this proposed rule change would severely impact veterans who often face unique challenges in securing full-time work, and may require more than three months to secure employment.

-Currently, the most urgent and meaningful way to take action is to submit a unique comment to USDA through the Federal Register.
-We have developed several materials to help craft comments and spread the word including talking points about how the rule change proposal would impact veterans, Native Americans, college students, and people in rural and remote communities.
+We developed materials to craft comments and spread the word including talking points about how the rule change proposal would impact veterans, Native Americans, college students, and people in rural and remote communities.
 Check out MAZON's full public comment to USDA opposing the proposal.
 See also our Faith Community Toolkit which includes sample comment, sign-on letter from national faith-based organizations, faith leader quotes, and social media posts.

 Please contact Liza Lieberman at email@example.com with any questions.

 USDA Rule Change Talking Points (pdf)